zhou-efr/PimpMyParrot/README.md

 ```

 ## Content
-Certainly!
 Below is a categorized list of the installations and tools based on their primary use and function:

 ---